 Domain Profile

-The domain profile (.claude/rules/domain-profile.md) calibrates all agents to your specific research field.
+The domain profile (.claude/references/domain-profile.md) calibrates all agents to your specific research field.
+The default is economics.
+It can be adapted to adjacent fields (finance, accounting, marketing, management) by editing the profile.
 It can be populated two ways:

 /discover(interactive interview) — generates it automatically- Manual editing — fill in the template directly